 ART 439 Mixed Media.
-(3) F, S
+(3)

 Exploring visual effects by combining traditional and nontraditional methods, techniques, and concepts.
 6 hours a week.
 May be repeated for credit.
 Studio.
-Prerequisites: ART 113 and 115 and 6 hours additional studio requirements or instructor approval.
+Prerequisites: a combination of ART 113 and 115 and 6 hours additional studio requirements or only instructor approval.

 ART 440 New Media Concepts.
-(3) F, S
+(3)

 Continued experiments with new media and interdisciplinary concerns in art.
 6 hours a week.
 May be repeated for credit.
+Fee.
 Prerequisite: ART 443.
 Corequisite: ART 441.

 ART 441 Video Art.
-(1) F, S
+(1)

 Utilizing video and audio equipment essential to the production of broadcast quality video art.
 2 hours a week.
 May be repeated for credit.
+Fee.
 Corequisite: ART 440.

 ART 442 Folk/Outsider Art.
-(3) F
+(3)

 Exploration of ideas, attitudes, and art of contemporary "self-taught," "visionary," and "outsider" artists.
 Research and studio practice.
 Lecture, studio.
-Prerequisites: ART 113 and 115 or instructor approval.
+Prerequisites: both ART 113 and 115 or only instructor approval.

 ART 443 Intermedia.
-(3) F, S
+(3)

 Experimental, conceptual, and interdisciplinary studio art with emphasis on new media and technologies.
 6 hours a week.
 May be repeated once for credit.
-Prerequisites: ART 113 and 115 or instructor approval.
+Prerequisites: both ART 113 and 115 or only instructor approval.